melmasri/SNormal-Copula-GLMM/README.md

 # SNormal-Copula-GLMM
-An R code implementation of a skew-normal copula-driven generalized linear mixed model (GLMM)
+R code implementation of a skew-normal copula-driven generalized linear mixed model (GLMM)

 Start with the `main.R` script and read the inline documentations.